 - This event has passed.

-This retreat offers space for creative expression for women of all ages and backgrounds.
+This retreat offers space for creative expression for women and those who identify as female of all ages and backgrounds.
 No writing or art experience is necessary.
-All art materials, as well as snacks and tea, will be provided.
+All art materials will be provided.

 Dates & Times:

 Sunday, October 15, 2023, 10am-5:30pm (This is a full day retreat)

 Alton L. Collins Conference & Retreat Center

 “Surrounded by giant fir and cedar, lush fern and abundant moss covered vine maple, the Alton L. Collins Conference & Retreat Center near Eagle Creek, Oregon provides an environment and facilities conducive to study and reflection, relaxation and recreation…Trails take you through the woods and along the streams that meander around the grounds.”